-- A market regulated by the authorities
+- Obligation for the borrower to:

+- take out creditor insurance

+- obtain a guarantee for the financed property (see opposite)

-- Granting process that requires a significant personal contribution, which is based on a borrowing capacity
+- Granting process that requires a significant personal contribution (which depends on the borrowing capacity)

 - Compliance with HCSF recommendations (1):

 - Monthly annuity: max.
 35% of disposable income

 - Maximum maturity: 25 years

 - Loans granted mainly at fixed rates

-- Social supports mitigate the risk of income loss
+- Social welfare that mitigate the risk of income loss

-A very low loss ratio of 1.06% in France (ACPR, 2020) also demonstrated during European stress tests.
+A very low loss ratio (around 1% according to the ACPR in 2020) also demonstrated during European stress tests.